Understanding Cumulative Bonus in Health Insurance Policies

 What is the difference between a cumulative and a no-claim bonus?

-In health insurance, a cumulative bonus increases your sum insured for each claim-free year; meanwhile, no-claim bonus (NCB) refers to a discount on your renewal premium for claim-free years.
-In general, a cumulative bonus increases your health insurance coverage; meanwhile, an NCB lowers your cost.
+In health insurance, a cumulative bonus increases your sum insured for each claim-free year, while a no-claim bonus (NCB) offers a discount on your renewal premium for claim-free years.
+In general, it increases your health insurance coverage, while an NCB lowers your costs.

 FeatureCumulative BonusNo Claim Bonus (Health)